eclipse-ee4j/cargotracker/README.md

 Eclipse Cargo Tracker Site
 ==================
-These are the sources for the GitHub pages website for the Eclipse Cargo Tracker project.
+These are the sources for the GitHub pages web site for the Eclipse Cargo Tracker project.

 The site is available here: https://eclipse-ee4j.github.io/cargotracker/